Jimmimuriuki/pig-dice/README.md

 #### By **{Jimmi Muriuki}**

+## Project Name:
+Pig-Dice

 ## Description

 {Each turn, a player repeatedly rolls a die until either a 1 is rolled or the player decides to "hold":

-.If the player rolls a 1,they score nothing and it becomes the next player's turn.
+-  If the player rolls a 1,they score nothing and it becomes the next player's turn.
-.If the player rolls any other number, it is added to their turn total and the player's turn continues.
+-  If the player rolls any other number, it is added to their turn total and the player's turn continues.
-.If a player chooses to "hold", their turn total is added to their score, and it becomes the next player's turn.
+-  If a player chooses to "hold", their turn total is added to their score, and it becomes the next player's turn.
-.The first player to score 100 or more points wins.}
+-  The first player to score 100 or more points wins.}

 ## Setup/Installation Requirements